 - Audit reports must be submitted to the Registrar within the prescribed timeline.

 Note: Annual statutory audits are compulsory and must be completed by 31st July (within 4 months of financial year closure, per Section 81(1) of the Act and Rule 69).
-The audit must be conducted by a government-approved auditor from the panel, using Form N-2, covering all financial transactions, fund utilization, and compliance.
+The audit must be conducted by a government-approved auditor from the panel, using Form N-2, covering all financial transactions, fund utilisation, and compliance.

 6. Elections and Disqualification Rules